-As engineers you will be called upon to build and service even bigger cities, to develop and tame new technologies.
+As engineers you will be called upon to build and service communities and their systems, and, to develop and tame new technologies.
 You will be challenged as events unfold faster and with greater intensity.

-The letters in this book are given freely but not without cost.
-In our careers we have seen inadequate gains in the provision of basic services such as water, sanitation, health, education and security for all; a billion people still live in extreme poverty; the planet's ecosystems are severely strained; we must now respond to pandemics such as COVID-19 and other threats that can appear at our door without warning.
+In our careers we have seen inadequate gains in the provision of basic services such as water, sanitation, health, education and security for all; 700 million people still live in extreme poverty.
+The planet's ecosystems are severely strained; we must now respond to pandemics such as COVID-19 and other threats that can appear without warning.